Naftoreiclag/Fir/README.md

         a + b;
     };

 Real neato.
-To use it, just *puah* "a" and "b" nodes, then get the value of myFunction!
+To use it, just *push* "a" and "b" nodes, then get the value of myFunction!

     // Example function use:
     myFunction <- a[5];